Skip to content

 Methods:

-filter: Filters the given PhenexTable based on the range of values specified by the min and max attributes.
+filter: Filters the given PhenexTable based on the range of values specified by the min_value and max_value attributes.
 See Filter.

 """